Browser does not support script.

 Further information below

-The majority of teaching is performed by lectures and laboratory classes, tutorials and through project work.
-All academic staff are involved with the undergraduate teaching programme.
-Each student has a personal tutor and the department encourages an open atmosphere in which students feel able to easily approach academic staff.
-The Student-Staff Liaison Committee provides a forum for the exchange of ideas and feedback on teaching.
-Staff and students are members of the Maxwell Society, the department' social and lecture society.
+You’ll be assigned a personal tutor to support your development and our Department encourages an atmosphere in which students feel able to easily approach academic staff.
+Our Student-Staff Liaison Committee provides a forum for the exchange of ideas and feedback on teaching.
+Staff and students are members of the Maxwell Society, which is the Department of Physics' social and lecture society.

 Currently, students study the following modules shown below.
 King's reviews its modules on a regular basis, in order to continue to offer innovative and exciting programmes and this list is therefore subject to change.
 Please check here for updates, or contact the department for further advice.
 Students take modules worth 120 credits in each of the three years.